ScaledMarkets/dabl/README.md

 Treating pipeline definition as a first-class design activity, supported by a true language, is consistent with the DevOps philosophy of treating the build and deployment pipeline as a system to be designed, coded, and maintained.

-A better model is needed, whereby,
+A better model than current practice is needed, whereby,

 * The build language is strongly typed, in order to promote maintainability and reliability.
 * The build language uses information hiding, encapsulation, and true modularity in order to promote reuse and extensibility.